TranRTC/CSI_340_Final_Project/README.md

 - Displays one city’s weather and forecast.
 - Remove button calls onRemove(city).

+### Header.js
+- Displays the main title or heading for the app.

+### Footer.js
+- Displays footer information or credits.

 ### Auto Refresh
 - useEffect and setInterval run every 5 minutes to update weather.